C-UAS Technology Evaluations

 CPNI is the national technical authority for physical and personnel security.
 One of CPNI’s aims is to ensure that security products and systems continually evolve to meet the needs of the national infrastructure and crowded places, and that appropriate technology is able to be drawn upon to protect important sites.
 Developers and suppliers of counter-unmanned aerial system (C-UAS) technology have an important role to play through the provision of products and services that are effective, sustainable and lawful.

 To help ensure that the national infrastructure has proven and reliable technology to protect itself from a wide range of threats, CPNI uses technical standards to provide a common goal between suppliers of equipment, government and owner/operators of sites.
 Where possible, CPNI will seek to use British, European or International standards but this is not always possible.
-Following extensive CPNI and HMG field trials/demonstrations of C-UAS equipment, CPNI has developed a new C-UAS standard and will evaluate mature and readily available equipment against this standard.
-Equipment that pass the evaluation will then be included into the CPNI Catalogue of Security Equipment (CSE), which is accessible by national infrastructure and provides a listing of a range of CPNI tested equipment.
+Following extensive CPNI and HMG field trials/demonstrations of C-UAS equipment, CPNI has developed a C-UAS standard and is evaluating mature and readily available equipment against this standard.
+Equipment that passes the evaluation is included into the CPNI Catalogue of Security Equipment (CSE), which is accessible by national infrastructure and provides a listing of a range of CPNI tested equipment.
 CPNI recommends the use of equipment from the CSE.

 Companies may wish to note that there are two elements to the CPNI C-UAS standard:

 Current testing and evaluation against the CPNI standard focuses on DTI technology only.
 Following the cross Government C-UAS manufacturer industry engagement day on 27 February 2020, CPNI is now opening the application window for the companies that want to apply to have their products tested against the CPNI standard.